bware22/MLEyeClassification/README.md

 - pipedClust.py
 ------
 ## main.py
-This py file took the images in and used MediaPipe to extract the necessary datapoints from their landmark detection to get the
+This py file took the images in and used MediaPipe to extract the necessary datapoints from their landmark detection.
 ![The facial detection from MediaPipe](https://raw.githubusercontent.com/bware22/MLEyeClassification/main/test_img10.png)

 ## faceNorm.py